Real Madrid-Barcelona: what is the biggest ever win in El Clásico?

 Biggest ever win in Clásico

-In June 1943, one of the craziest Clásicos happened when Real Madrid beat Barcelona 11-1 in the second leg of the Copa del Generalísmo.
+In June 1943, one of the craziest Clásicos of all time took place when Real Madrid beat Barcelona 11-1 in the second leg of the Copa del Generalísmo.

-There have of course been some other impressive wins in this rivalry.
-An important part of El Clásico's historical narrative, certainly as far as Barcelona fans are concerned, is formed by 5-0 wins, which very much looked on this time around.
-They won by this margin in 1935 and 1945, but the most famous 'Cinco-Zero' came at the Santiago Bernabeu in February 1974, when the Dutch master Johan Cruyff inspired a seismic thrashing of Madrid on their own patch.
+There have of course been some other impressive Clásico wins.
+An important part of the historical narrative, certainly as far as Barcelona fans are concerned, is formed by 5-0 wins, which very much looked on when the sides last met.
+They won by this margin in 1935 and 1945, but the most famous ‘Cinco-Zero’ came at the Santiago Bernabéu in February 1974, when the Dutch master Johan Cruyff inspired a seismic thrashing of Madrid on their own patch.

 Barça have twice bettered this famous margin in terms of goals scored, winning 7-2 in LaLiga in 1950 and 6-1 in the Copa seven years later.

 Madrid still boast the two largest wins in the record books – that 11-1 in June 1943 and an 8-2 thrashing in February 1935.

 First-ever LaLiga El Clásico

 The first time the two teams ever met to play each other was in 1902.
 But the first league El Clásico was in 1929.
 It was played in Barcelona at their Les Colts stadium, but the Barcelona fans had to endure their first El Clásico loss when Real Madrid beat them 2-1.
 They got the last word though, winning the reverse fixture 1-0 and thus the first LaLiga title.

 Originally, the term was used for league matches between the two Spanish teams, but now it has grown to refer to any time the two teams meet, including championship games.